 Mitchell County IA almost 2 years ago

 Can I put DDG's on my Asparagus as a weed/grass preventer?

-Mitchell County Iowa about 2 years ago
+Mitchell County IA over 3 years ago

 As my grass wakes up this Spring I have small,6" - 12" bare spots.
 There seems to be some grass coming in these spots but the lawn looks like cattle walked over my lawn.
 Some neighbors have the same problems but not everyone.
 Is a fungus causing this?
 If it's Winter kill why my lawn and not the next door neighbor?
 Is there a Fall treatment to prevent this?
 I don't remember covering this in Master Gardening class.

-Mitchell County Iowa almost 2 years ago
+Mitchell County IA about 3 years ago

 I have a client with 26 years remaining on a lease of 150 acres of farmland in Mitchell county.
 The new owner wants to sell the property free and clear and pay the value of the lease.
 Pretty average land.
 Is there some valuation publication on a calculation of the value of a lease?

-Mitchell County Iowa over 1 year ago
+Mitchell County IA over 2 years ago

 Hello, I would like to know the best way to get a slow release fertilizer applied to perennial beds that have wood chip mulch on them.
 The mulch is about 2” deep.
 The beds contain both woody and herbaceous plants.
 Is there some form of soluble slow release fertilizer that could be applied on top of the mulch, then watered in?
 All that I seem to find for soluble fertilizers are quick release.
 I also have a drip irrigation system under the mulch.
 So, raking back the mulch to apply fertilizer would be difficult.
 There are only some of the plants that I want to fertilize.
 (The heavy feeders.)
 So, I would like a method that lets me target specific areas for fertilization.
 Thanks.
 Paul Gogerty